dacase/nabc/README.md

 This is an attempt to create driver programs in C that interface with SFF API.
-I have also included a slightly updated version of the NAB compiler itself.
+I have also included a slightly updated version of the NAB compiler itself, and the SHIFTS package for estimating NMR cheimcal shifts in proteins and nucleic acids (since it is built on top of NAB.)
 Right now it is a one-person (DAC) effort, but let me know if you would like to help out.

 # Primary Contributors